Babelscape/AMRs-Assemble/README.md

 # AMR Assemble!
 Ensembling Models for AMR Graphs

-This is the repo for [*{AMR}s {A}ssemble*!](https://arxiv.org/abs/2306.10786), a novel approach to AMR ensembling, presented at ACL 2023.
+This is the repo for [*AMRs Assemble*!](https://arxiv.org/abs/2306.10786), a novel approach to AMR ensembling, presented at ACL 2023.
 This repository provides resources and tools for ensemble modeling of Abstract Meaning Representation (AMR) graphs.

 ## Features

-1. **Graph Perplexity Extraction**: "We have extended the SPRING model to extract the perplexity of a graph based on a given sentence and model.
+1. **Graph Perplexity Extraction**: We have extended the SPRING model to extract the perplexity of a graph based on a given sentence and model.
 This facilitates the subsequent selection of the most suitable graph, as discussed in the paper.

 2. **Structural Problem Detection**: Introduces an algorithm to identify structural issues in AMR graphs, ensuring integrity and consistency of parsed representations.